mufassir-mahmud/Assignment-9/README.md

 * I build this project for coding quiz.
 * They can learn React, JS, CSS, Git.
 * This website fully dynamic.
 This website develop using React JS.
+* This website user can see wuiz chart.

 Live link : https://mufassir-quiz-pro.netlify.app/